yousefelassal/quote-cron/README.md

 > Our kindness may be the most persuasive argument for that which we believe.

 > Sometimes being a friend means mastering the art of timing.
 There is a time for silence.
 A time to let go and allow people to hurl themselves into their own destiny.
 And a time to prepare to pick up the pieces when it's all over.

+> True friendship is a plant of slow growth, and must undergo and withstand the shocks of adversity, before it is entitled to the appellation.